Table of Contents

 https://yoursite.com/register/?subscription_plan=24481

-Once you have the direct link to your subscription plan, manually insert that link into the button of whatever pricing table widget you’re using:
+Once you have the direct link to your subscription plan, manually insert that link into the button of the pricing table widget you’re using:

 Repeat the process for other subscription plans.